A WIC Breastfeeding Peer Counselor is a woman who:

 - Breastfed her baby and has been a WIC participant.

-- Is respectful, honest, dependable, knowledgeable, resourceful, and culturally sensitive.
+- Is respectful, honest, dependable, knowledgeable, resourceful, and exhibits cultural competence.

 - Provides support before and after the baby is born.

 - Explains how breastfeeding helps mothers and babies.

 - Listens to WIC Participants and discusses their needs and concerns related to breastfeeding.

 - Helps prevent and handle common breastfeeding concerns.

 - Visits WIC Participants at the clinic, hospital, home, or by phone.

 How can I become a Breastfeeding Peer Counselor?

 Contact the Breastfeeding Coordinator at the Local Dealth Districts (tab) closest to your home to learn more about paid and volunteer Breastfeeding Peer Counselor positions.